 Be aware that promotions in the store often encourage customers to buy more foods than they need or even foods that they normally don’t consume at home.
 As a result, many of these foods may end up in the trash.

+Go directly home after shopping and unload groceries immediately.
 Avoid over-packing the fridge and check the temperature of your fridge regularly.
 Set your refrigerator at 37-38 degrees F to keep foods safe.